rukhsarrkhan/takehome2/README.md

 Create a react app and build a few screens as specified in a figma file which will be shared separately via email.

 ## Users
-This app will be used by patients when they submit their information to get the dermatologist's assessment.
+This app will be used by dermatologists when they review a patient's case.

 ## Requirements
 - This app should make use of [Material UI](https://mui.com/material-ui/getting-started/) for design and components.